chudur-budur/pareto-explorer/README.md

 ## Installation

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses Sass (with .scss).
 The styles are loaded at the template level with `node-sass-chokidar` css preprocessor.
-Dependencies are handled by **npm**.
+The frontend dependencies are handled by **npm** and the backend dependencies are handled by **pip**.
 The backend runs on `flask` and the python requirements can be found in the `requirements.txt`.
+The backend requires `gunicorn` to be deployed on server.

 ### Usage